Morning News – March 26th

 Weather:

-Cloudy.
-Clearing early this afternoon.
-Wind northeast 30 km/h gusting to 50 becoming light this afternoon.
-High plus 1.
-Wind chill minus 22 this morning.
+A mix of sun and cloud.
+Wind up to 15 km/h.
+High plus 3.
+Wind chill minus 13 this morning.
 UV index 4 or moderate.

-Tonight – A few clouds.
+Tonight – Becoming cloudy this evening then periods of rain mixed with snow changing to snow near midnight.
+Snowfall amount 2 to 4 cm.
 Wind up to 15 km/h.
-Low minus 10.
-Wind chill minus 12 overnight.
+Low minus 1.
+Wind chill minus 5 overnight.

 Status of COVID-19 cases in Algoma